fberkemeier/DNA_replication_model/README.md

-# A Whole-Genome Mathematical Model of Chemotherapy's Influence on DNA Replication
+# A model of DNA replication to detect aberrant timing patterns

 ## Description